+username:password:UID:GID:gecos:login_directory:login_shell

-username:password:UID:GID:user_info:login_directory:login_shell username Your login name. password Your password stored in encrypted form.
+username Your login name. password Your password stored in encrypted form.
 Encryption prevents unauthorized users or programs from discovering your actual password.
 If no password has been specified for a user, this field will be blank.
 UID (User ID) A unique number identifying you to the system.
 GID (Group ID) A number identifying your default group.
-You can belong to one or more groups. user_info This field can contain the following: your full name, maximum file size (a number limiting the maximum size of any file you create or extend), and site specific information (an attribute serving various purposes for each installation - it normally records biographical information). login_directory Your current directory after logging in to the system.
-It is usually a directory you own and use to store private files. login_shell The program run by the login program after you successfully log in to the system.
-It is normally a shell program used to interpret commands.
-For more information on shells, see Chapter 7 and Chapter 8.
+You can belong to one or more groups. gecos This field usually contains general information about you, stored in some installation specific